10 Most Common High Risk Situations for Ex-Addicts

 - Think positively in the face of danger.
 Go to a meeting!

-Destination Hope is a dual diagnosis addiction treatment center for men in Florida.
+Destination Hope is a dual diagnosis addiction treatment center for men and women in Florida.
 We are licensed by the State of Florida and accredited by the Joint Commission.
 If you or someone you care about is suffering from substance abuse, please call our counselors today.
 We are here to help!